Sahiep/aml-hands-on-lab/labs/2_training/training.md

 1. Check for your hyperdrive run in the Azure ML Workspace
 1. Check your newly registered ML model

-## Review -- Train AutoML using the SDK (locally or remote)

-### Train an Auto ML model locally

-### Train an Auto ML model on a remote compute

- - Run the notebook for AutoML remote compute:  [Python SDK](../SDK/remote-compute/binayclassification-german-credit-autoaml-remote-amlcompute.ipynb)

-See also [here](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-auto-train-models?view=azure-ml-py), for another example of trainig a model using Azure Automated ML.

-## The Automated Machine Learning (SDK)
+## Exercise: Automated Machine Learning (SDK)

-### Prerequisites

-To run through below instructions, you need an Azure subscription, an AzureML workspace, a registered data set (i.e. **german-credit**) and an AzureML compute target (i.e. **cpu-cluster**).
-See instructions on how to create a workspace [here](../../../0_setup/setup.md), register an AzureML dataset and create an AzureML compute target [here](../../../1_concepts/concepts.md).

-### Train a model with Azure Automated ML

 In this tutorial, you use automated machine learning in Azure Machine Learning to create a classification model to predict credit risk for German credit dataset.
 This process accepts training data and configuration settings, and automatically iterates through combinations of different feature normalization/standardization methods, models, and hyperparameter settings to arrive at the best model.

 ![automlflow](./media/flow2.png)

-Here we are considering two main scenarios:

-### Train an Auto ML model on local compute
+In the following exercise you will:
+- Create an experiment to run
+- Create an AutoMLConfig, which specifies the compute target and environment
+- Submit the run
+- Wait for the run to complete
+- Test the best model

-1. Run the setup notebook to install automl and onnx-runtime [Python SDK](../SDK/local-compute/setup.ipynb)
+1. Run the notebook to train with automl [Python SDK - remote-autoaml-binayclassification.ipynb](https://github.com/Sahiep/aml-lab-notebooks/blob/main/labs/2_training/Python/3-aml-automl/remote-autoaml-binayclassification.ipynb)
-2. Train a model using Automated ML on local compute:  [Python SDK](../SDK/local-compute/binayclassification-german-credit-autoaml-local-compute.ipynb)

-### Train an Auto ML model on a remote compute

- - Run the notebook for AutoML remote compute:  [Python SDK](../SDK/remote-compute/binayclassification-german-credit-autoaml-remote-amlcompute.ipynb)
+1. Check for your experiment run in the Azure ML Workspace
+1. Test your best fitted model

 See also [here](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-auto-train-models?view=azure-ml-py), for another example of trainig a model using Azure Automated ML.